 Abstract

-A 2001 case study written by CUDS staff members Barry Shaw and Clare Wright, examined the Local Indicators to Monitor Urban Sustainability (LITMUS) program developed by the London Borough of Southwark.
-The report and presentation sought to document indicators used to monitor sustainability in urban communities and to encourage involvement in developing improvement efforts.
+Team members at the Center for Urban Development Studies (CUDS) at Harvard University’s Graduate School of Design, Barry Shaw and Clare Wright, developed a case study in 2001 examining the Local Indicators to Monitor Urban Sustainability (LITMUS) program adopted by the London Borough of Southwark.
+The report sought to document indicators used to monitor sustainability in urban communities and to encourage involvement in developing improvement efforts.
 Documents include a final report and presentation slides.

 Excerpt: